Forex Lawyers - Forex Trading Scams

 The Forex market is a legitimate trading market where the world’s currencies are traded.
 It is not a scam in itself.
 Without the Forex market it would be difficult to trade the currencies needed to buy imports, sell exports, to go on holidays or do cross border business.
 However, with high leverage positions which, in theory, have the potential to make traders a lot of money and because there is no centralised/regulated exchange, scammers take advantage of the situation and the inexperienced traders desire to enter the market.

-The Forex market is a ‘zero sum’ market, which means that for the trader to make a profit, another trader will need to make a loss, the Forex market does not itself add value to the market.
-Because a lot of the currency movements are directed by large well financed corporate institutions and banks, who are better informed about the market as a whole, the undercapitalised trader is always likely to lose.
+The Forex market is a ‘zero-sum’ market, which means that for one trader to make a profit, another trader will need to make a loss, the Forex market does not itself add value to the market.
+Because a lot of the currency movements are directed by large well-financed corporate institutions and banks, who are better informed about the market as a whole, the undercapitalised trader is always likely to lose.
 Institutions and large banks trade in Forex on a daily basis; to make a significant profit in this market takes a considerable learning curve.

 Giambrone has found that scammers take advantage of the complexities around the Forex market, maliciously withholding important information about market realities from their unsuspecting novice victims, claiming their scheme, information or software robot will bring success.

-The following Forex scams list documents the scam type that have been involved in Forex frauds at present and in the past.
+The following Forex scams list documents the scam types that have been involved in Forex frauds at present and in the past.

-The signal seller scam is a scam which works by a person or a company selling information on which trades to make and claiming that this information is based on professional forecasts which are guaranteed to make the inexperienced trader money.
+The signal seller scam is a scam which works by a person or a company selling information on which trades to make and claiming that this information is based on professional forecasts which are guaranteed to make money for the inexperienced trader.
 They usually charge either a daily/weekly or monthly fee for this service but do not offer any information that helps the trader make money.
 They will usually have a slew of testimonials from allegedly legitimate sources in order to gain the trader’s confidence yet in reality do nothing to forecast profitable trades.

 High yield investment programmes